carissableker/thresholding/README.md

 ### Optional instructions for libxml2:

-If libxml is not already installed, the following is one way of installing it.
+If libxml2 is not already installed, the following is one way of installing it.
-Another (easier) option is `apt-get`.
+Another (preferable and easier) option is `apt-get`.

     wget ftp://xmlsoft.org/libxml2/libxml2-<version>.tar.gz
     tar -xzvf libxml2-<version>.tar.gz